 There are several health services on campus, including general practice, optometry, dentists, physiotherapy and chiropractic services.

-If you're planning to work in Australia while you're studying, you'll need to understand the details on how to get and job, and your legal rights and responsibilities.
+If you're planning to work in Australia while you're studying, you'll need to understand the details on how to get a job, and your legal rights and responsibilities.

 Refer to the Fair Work Ombudsman’s website for information about working in Australia as an international student.